mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-contain.md

 In the array-based test, we’re using `toContain` to verify that `'Basket Case'` is one of the songs in the `dookieSongs` array.
 Simple!

 In the second test, we use it to confirm that the string `album` includes the substring `"Green Day"`.
-It’s not about the entire string, just whether it *contains* that snippet.
+It’s not about the entire string, just whether it _contains_ that snippet.

-***
+---

 And there you have it!
 Perfect for those "Is this thing in here?" kind of moments.